 Long haul truck drivers have very important jobs that greatly impact the world’s economy.
-Because of the nature of the job, drivers work long days, and often sleep at truck stops, or even in their trucks, while on the road.
-In fact, sometimes drivers are sedentary almost 23 hours per day.
+Because of the nature of the job, a trucker will often work long days, and often sleep at truck stops, or even in their truck, while on the road.
+In fact, sometimes a professional truck driver can be sedentary almost 23 hours per day.
 This, along with irregular schedules, limited access to healthy food, little physical activity and stress, can make it difficult to live a healthy lifestyle.
 It can also put drivers at a higher risk of health issues like heart disease, diabetes, hypertension and obesity.
 This is why it’s very important for truck drivers to find time to work out and eat well while on the road.
 Read on for more ideas and information about exercise for truck drivers!

 How Do Truck Drivers Stay Fit?

-While it might seem difficult given the amount of time truckers spend behind the wheel, it is possible to make a commitment to live a healthy and active lifestyle while on the road.
-You can do this by planning ahead with healthy snacks and meal prep, and incorporating exercise into your daily routine.
-In order to avoid obesity and other health problems, drivers should aim to exercise at least 15 minutes every day.
+While it might seem difficult given the amount of time truckers spend behind the wheel, it is possible to make a commitment to live a healthy and active lifestyle as a truck driver on the road.
+You can do this by planning ahead with a healthy snack and meal, and incorporating physical exercise into your daily routine.
+In order to avoid obesity and other health problems, drivers should aim to get regular exercise—at least 15 minutes every day.
 There are a number of workouts for truck drivers that can be done easily with little to no equipment.
 Making healthy choices like this can lead to a long and healthy life.

 Stay Healthy on the Haul with these Workout Routines for Truck Drivers

-It might seem challenging to find the time and space to complete a short workout every day, but it is very important for your health and happiness.
+It might seem challenging to find the time and space to complete a short workout routine every day, but it is very important for your health and happiness.
 There are plenty of workout routines for truck drivers that can be done with or without equipment, including some that can be done inside the truck cab using just your body weight like pushups, planks, sit-ups and tricep dips.
-Endurance-building exercises such as walking and running are very beneficial for strengthening the heart and lungs, helping you stay in shape and preventing weight gain.
-You can also use portable exercise equipment like dumbbells, kettlebells, a jump rope, or even a basketball to exercise when you have time while on the road.
-Some drivers even bring skateboards on the road to get some exercise and explore new areas.
+Endurance-building exercises such as walking, jogging and running are very beneficial for strengthening the heart and lungs, helping you stay in shape and preventing weight gain.
+You can also use portable exercise equipment like dumbbells, kettlebells, a jump rope, a resistance band, a yoga mat or even a basketball to exercise when you have time while on the road.
+Some drivers even bring skateboards on the road to get exercise and explore new areas.
 Even doing stretches while in the driver’s seat such as shoulder shrugs and hand stretches can help you reduce stress and avoid injury.

 Dumbbell Workouts for Truck Drivers

 Dumbbells are a great example of portable exercise equipment.
 They are easy to carry with you, extremely versatile and you can pretty much work every muscle with them.
-Additionally, they can help improve cardiovascular fitness, burn calories and build muscle, while increasing endurance.
-Some great dumbbell exercises that you can do in your cab, or in the parking lot when you’re waiting for a load include dumbbell tricep extensions and dumbbell hammer curls.
-Dumbbell lunges or squats are a great option to do in parking lots when you are waiting for pick-ups or drop offs.
+Additionally, they can help improve cardiovascular fitness, increase blood flow circulation, burn calories and build muscle, while increasing endurance.
+Some great dumbbell exercises that you can do in your cab, or in the parking lot when you’re waiting for a load include dumbbell tricep extensions, bicep curls and dumbbell hammer curls.
+Dumbbell lunges or squats are a great option to do in parking lots when you are waiting for pick-ups or drop-offs.
 Dumbbells are a practical and effective way to stay fit on the road, whether you like to work out inside your cab or outside.

 Kettlebell Workouts for Truck Drivers